How To Build Confidence

 These are just some of the things that women we have worked with have said to us.
 Do any of these resonate?

 It’s always important to be aware of gender stereotyping, but confidence does seem to be an area where women could do with a bit of catching up!
-At Sport and Beyond we sympathise and get frustrated in equal measure; sympathise because we understand the reasons behind the lack of confidence, but get frustrated that the women don’t feel the confidence they deserve to.
+We sympathise and get frustrated in equal measure; sympathise because we understand the reasons behind the lack of confidence, but get frustrated that the women don’t feel the confidence they deserve to.

 Let’s take a look at some of the things that we know help to build that all important confidence, and then acknowledge some of the barriers.